mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 I'm bi now,
 and I expect to be bi for a very long time.

+Some do find that transition
+allows them more comfort
+in dating or noticing
-Others do find that transition allows them more comfort in dating different genders than before.
+different genders than before.
 Sometimes sexuality is just about feeling comfortable and paying attention.
 Nothing is set in stone.